Cakku/ElonaPlusEN/README.md

 # ElonaPlusEN
 A simple variant that provides some English translations missing from the game.

+Release versioning follows that of ElonaPlus.
+# Installation
+Download the current version from [Releases](https://github.com/Cakku/ElonaPlusEN/releases) and unzip it over corresponding Elona Plus installation.

 # Credits
 Scene translations from [ElonaPlus Custom](https://elona.fandom.com/f/p/3435595015651644411) credited to: